PravinNagargoje/tataaigtest/README.md

 # tataaigtest
-Test assignment for tata aig
+Test assignment for movie DB app

 Following are the steps to check app: